icon-account icon-glass

 While wearing your compression socks or icing your shins are useful, another way to recover faster is simply to elevate your shins/lower leg to something around the heart level.
 While this sounds silly, lifting your leg like this allows excess fluid to be pushed back into the blood vessels.
 This reduces and even prevents further swelling, reducing the pressure being placed on the nerves and lowering the resulting pain.
 One of the best ways to complete this elevation stretches is simply to lie down and elevate your leg on a comfortable surface; something like a pillow or soft chair will work wonders.

-How you can prevent shin splints
+How to prevent shin splints

 • Wear comfortable shoes – When was the last time you got new running shoes?
 While breaking in and getting used to running in a new pair of shoes can put us off buying a pair, old shoes can have worn-down treads and cushioning which increases the chance of getting shin splints.
+Here’s a handy guide on how to choose the best running trainers for you.

 • Gradual increases – Whether you are a beginner or have been running for years, it’s fundamental not to overexert yourself.
 While the specific distance, speed, or intensity you should run is unique to each individual, you should always look to incrementally increase your exercises to gradually build your muscle strength and prepare your body for the more difficult sprints and runs.

-• Rest – Yeah you didn’t want to see this again but in addition to being a treatment for shin splints, an effective rest schedule can work wonders in helping you achieve your exercise goals.
+• Rest – Yeah, you didn’t want to see this again, but in addition to being a treatment for shin splints, an effective rest schedule can work wonders in helping you achieve your exercise goals.
 To avoid fatigue and prevent injury, you want to try and take 2-3 rest days per week – although again this is entirely dependent on individual fitness levels.
 Even when not on a rest day.
 You should never try and exercise through any muscle pain as this can only lead to injury down the line

 • Stretching – Not warming up your Achilles tendon and calf muscles properly is another contributing factor to shin splints.
 Consider stretching both before and after your run with various static and dynamic stretches.